b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 ```

 As you can see the sum of those body masses is `jl sum(peopleBodyMassesKg)`
 [kg].
-Notice however that only two of those masses are independent or free to
+Notice, however, that only two of those masses are independent or free to
 change.
 Once we know any two of the body masses (e.g. 94, 78) and the sum:
  `jl sum(peopleBodyMassesKg)`, then the third body mass must be equal to
 `sum(peopleBodyMassesKg) - 94 - 78` = `jl sum(peopleBodyMassesKg) - 94 - 78` (it